Thomas Keating

 Author

 CYNTHIA BOURGEAULT is a modern-day mystic, Episcopal priest, and theologian.
 She divides her time between solitude at her seaside hermitage in Maine and traveling globally to promote the rediscovery of the Christian contemplative path.
-She is a core faculty member at the Center for Action and Contemplation and founding director of an international network of Wisdom Schools.
+She is a core faculty emerita at the Center for Action and Contemplation and founding director of the international network of Wisdom Schools.
 Cynthia’s articles and essays have appeared in many journals and publications, and she is the author of numerous books, including Eye of the Heart, The Wisdom Jesus, The Meaning of Mary Magdalene, The Holy Trinity and the Law of Three, and The Heart of Centering Prayer.

 Read more